 While the REI kit was good for basic injuries, the real worry is what happens if the injury is more severe in a more remote area.

 The basic kit is all most folks would ever need on a day hike.
 It contains all of the basic first aid needs plus a whistle and a length of paracord.
-The advanced kit is geared towards those who have some wilderness or combat medical training.
+The advanced kit is geared toward those who have some wilderness or combat medical training.
 The kit has everything you would find in the basic kit plus an R.A.T.S. tourniquet, QuickClot gauze, breathing tubes and a hemostat.

 The kit bag has MOLLE attachment straps so you can easily attach it to a belt or any military gear.